-In this paper we explore the complexity of Gaussian cTFD states constructed from two copies of a free complex scalar QFT using Nielsen's approach.\footnote{A previous attempt to study the complexity of charged TFDs was made in \cite{Mann1} using the Fubini-Study approach.
-However, in this work, the authors find that the complexity grows linearly for a long time for the free complex scalar QFT.
-Their results (in the limit of vanishing chemical potential) stand in contradiction to some preliminary analysis of the complexity of uncharged TFD states using the FS metric which we have conducted.} The complex scalar factorizes to a set of complex harmonic oscillators with frequencies $\omega_k=\sqrt{k^2+m^2}$ where $m$ is the mass of the complex scalar and $k$ is the momentum.
-Furthermore, each harmonic oscillator can be decomposed using particles and anti-particle modes.
+The complex scalar field factorizes to a set of complex harmonic oscillators with frequencies $\omega_k=\sqrt{k^2+m^2}$ where $m$ is the mass of the complex scalar and $k$ is the spatial momentum.
+Furthermore, each harmonic oscillator can be decomposed using particle and anti-particle modes.
 A very simple relation then connects the energy and charge to the number operators for the particle and anti-particle modes, \ie the energy is proportional to the sum of the numbers of particles and anti-particles and the charge to their difference.
-It then becomes obvious that we can regard the TFD state as a product of two independent TFD states - one which includes particles on the left copy and anti-particles on the right copy and one which includes particles on the right copy and anti-particles on the left.
-These two TFD states are associated with effective shifted temperatures and times given by\footnote{We have set the elementary unit of charge to one in this equation.
+It then becomes obvious that we can regard the cTFD state of each mode as a product of two independent TFD states --- one which includes particles on the left copy and anti-particles on the right copy and another one which includes particles on the right copy and anti-particles on the left copy.
+These two TFD states are associated with effective shifted temperatures and times given by\footnote{We have set the elementary unit of charge to one in eq.~\eqref{eqintro:factor}.
 This amounts to the replacement $\mu \leftrightarrow \mu c$ where $c$ is the elementary unit of charge in our results below.}

-respectively, see eq.~\eqref{eq:peppermint}-\eqref{eq:earlgrey}, where $\omega$ is the original frequency of the oscillators.
-These expressions also imply that the cTFD state is only well defined so long as $|\mu|<\omega$.
-As $\mu\rightarrow \omega$, one of the effective temperatures approaches infinity and this means that the associated mode will be infinitely populated, \ie a condensate develops.
-This prevents us from taking the conformal limit $m \rightarrow 0$ while holding the chemical potential fixed when studying the complexity of the full fledged complex scalar QFT.
-It would be interesting to verify if this problem can be avoided in a different setup, for example using fermions.